janetat/Allen-blog/README.md

 # Allen_blog
-a blog system powered by Flask.
+a blog system powered by Flask, SQLite, SQLAlchemy, Elasticsearch, a lot of flask-extensions.

 Learn by doing.